Ferocactus glaucescens (DC.) Britton & Rose

 Bloom Time: Late spring and summer

 Ferocactus glaucescens is a generally solitary, barrel cactus with bluish-green stems with 11 to 15 ribs and clusters of light yellow spines.
 The stem grows up to 22 inches (55 cm) tall and 20 inches (50 cm) in diameter, with 11 to 15 ribs, 0 or 1 central spine and 6 to 7 radial spines and up to 1.6 inches (4 cm) long.
 Flowers are lemon yellow, funnel-shaped, and up to 1.6 inches (4 cm) in diameter.
 The plants start flowering when about 5 inches (12.5 cm) in diameter.
-The fruits are white, 0.8 inch (2 cm) long with the remnants of the flowers attached.
+The fruits are white, 0.8 inches (2 cm) long with the remnants of the flowers attached.

 How to Grow and Care

 Plant your cactus in early spring before new roots begin to form in late June and early July.
 The roots may appear dry, but that is typical before new growth begins.
 Dig a hole deep enough for the plant's roots and amend it as needed to provide fast-draining soil.
 A good soil mixture includes 10 percent native soil, 45 percent washed sand or pumice, and 45 percent compost.
 Ferocactus thrives in poor and arid soil.

 Water the cactus at the planting time to anchor it into the soil.
 Water again only if the weather in your area is unseasonably dry and if normal spring or winter rainfall doesn't occur.